 An investor is someone who allocates capital with the expectation of a financial return.
 The types of investments include, — gambling and speculation, equity, debt securities, real estate, currency, commodity, derivatives such as put and call options, etc. This definition makes no distinction between those in the primary and secondary markets.
 That is, someone who… [Read More]

 A business (also known as enterprise or firm) is an organization involved in the trade of goods, services, or both to consumers.
 Business plan and Business model determine the outcome of an active business operation.
 Businesses are predominant in capitalist economies, where most of them are privately owned and administered to earn profit to increase… [Read More]

 Businesses are more than just what they produce and put out to the public.
 While the end goal is to provide a service or a product that will be consumed it takes a lot of input and support resources to achieve that end.
 Those resources are the assets owned by the company and they provide… [Read More]

 A market in economics is a place where goods and services are exchanged for money or other equivalent goods or services.
 Goods and services can range from everyday staples to luxury goods.
-An organized market where shares of companies are sold and bought is called the stock market $27 Today can be Worth Millions in… [Read More]
+An organized market where shares of companies are sold and bought is called the stock market 3 Ways You are Wasting Your Money… [Read More]

 In finance, valuation is the process of estimating what something is worth.
 Items that are usually valued are a financial asset or liability.
 Valuations can be done on assets or on liabilities (e.g. , bonds issued by a company).
 Valuations are needed for many reasons such as investment analysis, capital budgeting, merger and acquisition transactions,… [Read More]